augmate/Augmate-Ansible/README.md

 to use a different SSH port (e.g. 2022), use `hostname.example.org:2022`.

-####Add your SSH key to the remote box and get sudo
+####Start using Ansible by running the base configuration of all servers

-Run the `step_one.yml` playbook against your new server.
-This playbook creates an admin user and starts the configuraiton process:
+Run the `start.yml` playbook against your new server.
+This playbook adds our users, creates groups, and installs some common packages.

-	ansible-playbook -i inventory/development.hosts playbooks/step_one.yml -vv -u some_user_with_sudo --ask-pass --ask-sudo-pass
+	ansible-playbook -i inventory/development.hosts playbooks/start.yml -vv -u some_user_with_sudo --ask-pass --ask-sudo-pass

 Where -u is the name of the user that has root access or can _sudo_ to the _root_ user (if the user is root, remove the --ask-sudo-pass switch).
 For EC2, the most likely option will `-u ec2-user --private-key=~/.ssh/my_amazon_private_key.pem `.

-_(note: If you're using a local VM (and only a test, non-production, non-public VM) and you hit a SSH key error when trying to use --ask-pass, enter `export ANSIBLE_HOST_KEY_CHECKING=False` into the command line, run step_one.yml and step_two.yml, then `export ANSIBLE_HOST_KEY_CHECKING=True` after.
-Or, you can run step_two.yml with `-u admin` after running step_one.)_
+_(note: If you're using a local VM (and only a test, non-production, non-public VM) and you hit a SSH key error when trying to use --ask-pass, enter `export ANSIBLE_HOST_KEY_CHECKING=False` into the command line, run start.yml, then `export ANSIBLE_HOST_KEY_CHECKING=True` after.)_

 ----